proof88/PGE/PGE/docpages/menu-04-Networking.md

                     // However reloading is also rate-limited by reload_time weapon cvar, that is 1500 msecs currently for bith pistol and mchgun.
                     // Note: we need to remember that if a reload_time is less than or close to tickrate, it won't be properly updated as intended.
                     //
-                    // AP: introduce a run-time warning about this for the future, whenever we have a reload_time really low, we will be aware of this!
+                    // AP-99: introduce a run-time warning about this for the future, whenever we have a reload_time really low, we will be aware of this!
                 }

                 serverUpdateBullets() {